sphars/yacck/README.md

 <link href="https://fonts.googleapis.com/css2?family=Fira+Mono&family=Rubik&display=swap" rel="stylesheet">
 ```

-In your own CSS file, add a reference to the fonts in the `:root` element:
+In your own CSS file, add a reference to your selected fonts in the `:root` element:

 ```css
 :root{